learn-js/making-maps-with-leafletjs/chapters/05-alternate-tiles.md

 layer.addTo(map);
 ```

-If you lost your CloudMade API key, you can find it by logging in to [cloudmade.com](http://cloudmade.com), or you can also make a new API key there.
+If you lost your MapBox map ID, you can find it by logging in to [mapbox.com](http://mapbox.com), or you can also make a new project to get a new map ID.

 The contents of your package.json file should be very similar to this: